-On the days SAT and ACT scores are released, I wait for the one phone call that never fails: that from a distraught parent who cannot understand why her daughter with a 4.5 GPA received an 18 on the ACT.
-Teachers and administrators at her daughter’s school may be quick to jump on the test anxiety bandwagon, even though the girl clearly does well on her classroom tests given her high GPA.
+On ACT and SAT score release days, there’s a phone call that never fails.
+A distraught student or student’s parent is on the other line, distraught and confused.
+Why did they, with a 4.5 GPA, receive an 18 on the ACT?
+Teachers and administrators may be quick to jump on the test anxiety bandwagon.
+They did so well on classroom tests!
+It’s apparent in their high GPA.
 In situations like this, however, the most likely culprit is grade inflation.

-I come from a public school background, and even in the 1990s fifth grade classroom, there was a lot pressure to pass all students, no matter how badly they might be performing in class.
-If this pressure of giving passing ‘D’ grades started creating inflated GPAs back then, how is the system affected today when high school teachers are told that B’s and C’s can ruin a student’s chance at top colleges?
-You can draw your own conclusion: in the last SAT course I taught, all 15 students had a 3.25 or higher.
-Over half of them had a 4.0 or higher.
+I come from a public school background and even then, in a 90’s high school classroom, there was a lot of pressure to pass all students regardless of how they might be performing in class.
+Giving passing D grades started the GPA inflation back then, so imagine how the system is affected today!
+Teachers are faced with the idea that B’s and C’s can potentially ruin a student’s chances at a top college.
+You can draw your own conclusion from this concept.
+The average high school GPA is on a steady incline.
+In 2016, the average was a 3.38.
+In the most recent SAT course I taught, all 15 students had a 3.25 or higher.
+Further still, over half had at least a 4.0!

 Some grade inflation occurs from weighted classes, which colleges may or may not weight themselves.
-It can also occur from elective courses, like art, phys ed, and music (colleges usually remove these courses when determining a GPA for core classes).
-But much of grade inflation occurs when students are assigned higher grades than they would have earned on the traditional GPA scale, so that a school’s students seem more competitive to prospective colleges.
+It can also occur from elective courses like art, phys ed, and music.
+Colleges usually remove these courses when determining a GPA for core classes.
+However, much of grade inflation occurs when students receive higher grades than they truly earn.
+That’s to say that on a traditional GPA scale, they wouldn’t be doing as well.
+A school does this to make their student body appear more competitive to prospective colleges.

-Most of today’s parents are unaware of this harmful trend.
+For today’s parents, most are unaware of this harmful trend.
 When they were in high school, grade inflation was not as rampant.
-If they hear that their son has a 4.2 GPA, they assume he’s in the top 5% of his class and that the SAT and ACT should be easy tasks.
-After all, the valedictorian with the 4.0 from their high school pulled in a 1500 SAT and 34 ACT.
-But when their high-GPA child comes home with sub-par standardized test scores, the gig is up, for the unsuspecting parents at least.
+They hear a 4.2 GPA and assume their child is in the top 5% of the class!
+The ACT and ACT should be an easy task.
+After all, the valedictorian with a 4.0 from the same school pulled in a 1500 SAT and 34 ACT.
+But, when a sub-par standardized test score comes in, the gig is up.
 Admissions officers, on the other hand, know the score.
-They keep tabs on high schools and they are well aware of which ones blow up grades and which ones do not.
+They keep tabs on high schools and are aware of which ones blow up grades and which ones do not.

-If you find that your grade is inflated, you may realize that you (and your parents) have unrealistic expectations for your ACT and SAT scores.
-To determine a more reasonable target score, return to your class rank and percentile and compare it to the SAT percentiles and ACT percentiles.
-If you’re in the top 25% at your high school, a corresponding SAT score is 1720 (75th percentile) on the old test and an ACT score is 24 (74th percentile).
-While this is not a guaranteed way to determine your potential on these standardized tests, it’s likely to be more reliable than an inflated GPA.
-Be sure to share this information with your parents, whose understanding of GPA is likely outdated in today’s inflated world.
+If you have an inflated grade, you may realize that you have unrealistic expectations for your ACT/SAT scores.
+To determine a more reasonable target score, return to your class rank and percentile.
+Now, compare it to SAT percentiles and ACT percentiles.
+If you’re in the top 25% at your high school, a corresponding SAT score is 1720 (75th percentile) and a 24 (74th percentile) on the ACT.
+While this isn’t a fool-proof way to determine your ACT/SAT potential, it’s likely more reliable than an inflated GPA.